annaliseirby/epic-gt-star/Documentation.md

 ### Web Scrapers
 Currently, there are two webscrapers: one for the [Georgia Tech Uloop Site](https://gatech.uloop.com/ "Gatech Uloop Main"), and one for [Home Park Rentals](https://www.homeparkrentals.com/ "Home Park Rentals Main").
 The code for scraping both of these sites is located at `~BackEnd/Programs/`, and are both built using the Python library [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/ "Beautiful Soup 4 Documentation"), and [Geopy](https://geopy.readthedocs.io/en/1.10.0/ "Geopy Documentation"), to turn street data into a parsable latitude/ longitude coordinate system.

 The Uloop scraper is a bit larger in scope and functionality than the other scraper, as this program is parsing through 20- 30 pages of listings.
+Both programs take around the same length of time to parse through one listing, at around 2.5 seconds.
+Most of this time is spent in doing the tedious work of turning address strings into usable geocodes and distances that can be easily visualized in the Google Maps API.

 ### APD CSV Scraper